 The 82C465MV will condition its outputs during suspend according to whether the connected CPU can be placed in a low-power mode during suspend, or can simply be powered down completely.
-The affected signals are listed in the "82C465MV Pin Signal Characteristics" section of this document.
+The affected signals are listed in Section 3.6 "Pin Signal Characteristics".
 The 82C465MV reset logic generates a CPURST on exiting from suspend mode when this option is selected.

-The option of complete CPU power-down on suspend is selected by writing bit ADh[5] = 1.
+The option of complete CPU power-down on Suspend is selected by writing bit ADh[5] = 1.